Unlocking Full Efficiency of Token Filtering in Large Language Model Training: Abstract

 \section{Abstract}

-Token filtering has been proposed to enhance utility of large language models (LLMs) by eliminating inconsequential tokens during training.
-While using fewer tokens should reduce computational workloads, existing studies have not succeeded in achieving higher efficiency.
-This is primarily due to the insufficient sparsity caused by filtering tokens only in the output layers, as well as inefficient sparse GEMM (General Matrix Multiplication), even when having sufficient sparsity.

-This paper presents \solution\footnote{A collider is a modern system in physics used for accelerating and colliding particles to uncover deeper insights into the fundamental nature of matter.}, a system unleashing the full efficiency of token filtering in LLM training.
-At its core, \solution filters activations of inconsequential tokens across all layers to maintain sparsity.
-Additionally, it features an automatic workflow that transforms sparse GEMM into dimension-reduced dense GEMM for optimized efficiency.
-Evaluations on three LLMs—TinyLlama-1.1B~\cite{tinyllama}, Qwen2.5-1.5B~\cite{qwen2}, and Phi1.5-1.4B~\cite{Phi1.5}—demonstrate that \solution reduces backpropagation time by up to 35.1\% and end-to-end training time by up to 22.0\% when filtering 40\% of tokens.
-Utility assessments of training TinyLlama on 15B tokens indicate that \highlight{\solution sustains the utility advancements of token filtering by relatively improving model utility by 16.3\% comparing to} regular training, and reduces training time from 4.7 days to 3.5 days using 8 GPUs. \solution is designed for easy integration into existing LLM training frameworks, allowing systems already using token filtering to accelerate training with just one line of code.
+Token filtering has been proposed to enhance the utility of large language models (LLMs) by eliminating inconsequential tokens during training.
+While using fewer tokens is expected to reduce computational workloads, existing methods have not yet achieved a real-world efficiency boost.
+This is primarily due to two factors: (1) existing work has inadequate sparsity for speedup, and (2) token filtering operates within a sparsity range that is non-standard in existing machine learning (ML) libraries and thus cannot be efficiently supported.
+This paper presents \solution\footnote{A centrifuge is a modern system used in chemistry laboratories to efficiently filter different elements.}, a system that leverages algorithm and system co-design to unleash the full efficiency of token filtering in LLM training.
+At the algorithm level, \solution filters activations of inconsequential tokens in the attention backward kernel to amplify the sparsity in backward computation.
+At the system level, \solution proposes an automatic workflow that transforms sparse GEMM into dimension-reduced dense GEMM for optimized efficiency using standard ML libraries.
+Evaluations on \iclr{models with various scales—from 1.1B to 40B}—demonstrate that \solution reduces backpropagation time by up to \iclr{49.9}\% and end-to-end training time by up to \iclr{34.7}\% when filtering 50\% of tokens.
+Utility assessments indicate that \solution preserves the utility benefits of token filtering and significantly enhances model performance by up to 26.6\% compared to standard training. \solution is designed for seamless integration into existing LLM training frameworks, enabling systems already utilizing token filtering to accelerate training with just one line of code.